CaveX/CaveX2023/openshc_ws/src/README.md

 **syropod_remote**

 This repository acts as the interface between user input devices and the *syropod_highlevel_controller*, see this [link](https://github.com/csiro-robotics/syropod_remote).
+Note modifications have been made to this repository for integration with dronedeploy and dynamic control method switching.

 **syropod_rqt_reconfigure_control**

-As stated in the description of the *frankenX_syropod*, the *syropod_rqt_reconfigure_control* repository contains code with supplies an rqt GUI which can interface with OpenSHC for control, syropod_remote can therefore not be running whilst this is in used.
+As stated in the description of the *frankenX_syropod*, the *syropod_rqt_reconfigure_control* repository contains code which supplies an rqt GUI which can interface with OpenSHC for control, syropod_remote can therefore not be running whilst this is in used.
 See this [link](https://github.com/csiro-robotics/syropod_rqt_reconfigure_control) for more information.

 The rqt control method is generally set in a *roslaunch* command by the following syntax, note that the default value for control is joy (joystick):

-`control:=rqt`
+`roslaunch frankenX_syropod frankenX_highlevel.launch rviz:=true config:=hexapod21 control:=rqt`

 **bullet_syropod**